 "He was just strong...and REALLY competitive," Forsch noted.
 "He had a short fuse with the guys that he played against and umpires."

 The 1975 and '76 seasons were more frustrating for the Cardinals.
-In '75 his OPS+ of 137, while very good, was off his '74 mark, and the team was tumbling into third place.
+In '75 his OPS+ of 137, while very good, was off his '74 mark, and the team had tumbled into a tie for third place.
 Smith played about half his games at first base.
 In '76, the team sagged further, and through June 15, his OPS+ at 95 was below league average.

 But he was still capable of producing, especially in the clutch -- it was on May 22 of that year he hit three homers in a game against the Philadelphia Phillies.
 With his team down 2-1 in the 5th with two out and two runners on, he homered from the right side against Jim Kaat, putting the Cards up 4-2.
-In the top of the 7th with two out and his team down 6-5, he hit a solo shot left-handed against Ron Reed to knot the game at 6-6.
-And his third homer won the game in the top of the 9th when he hit his third homer right-handed off Tug McGraw to give his team a 7-6 lead that Al Hrabosky finished off for the win.
+In the top of the seventh with two out and his team down, 6-5, he hit a solo shot left-handed against Ron Reed to knot the game at 6-6.
+And his third homer won the game in the top of the ninth when he hit his third homer right-handed off Tug McGraw to give his team a 7-6 lead that Al Hrabosky finished off for the win.

 "He was very intelligent and everything he did, he wanted to become good at doing.
 He worked hard in the off-season at something new every year.

-"Reggie didn't ever settle for doing things half-assed."
+"Reggie didn't ever settle for doing things half-assed."16

 Forsch and Sizemore got to observe him as an opponent.